simonambridge/RTFAP2/README.md

 Use the example url’s supplied - these will return a json representation of the data using the ReST service.

-The ReST Server set up details are described here [here](http://github.com/simonambridge/RTFAP2/tree/master/ReST.md).
+The ReST Server set up details are described here: http://github.com/simonambridge/RTFAP2/tree/master/ReST.md

-You can explore the list of provided ReST queries  at http://github.com/simonambridge/RTFAP2/tree/master/Solr_Queries.md
+You can explore the list of provided ReST queries here: http://github.com/simonambridge/RTFAP2/tree/master/Solr_Queries.md

 ## Analyzing data using DSE Spark Analytics